AmielBelen/Project-Assignments/README.md

 ---

 ## Unpacking List
-In this problem, we are tasked to split a collection of numbers into three variables: first, middle, and last.
+In this project, we are tasked to split a collection of numbers into three variables: first, middle, and last.

 I began by creating a sample list first:
 ```python